elhereum/go-elh/cmd/evm/README.md

 ```
 What happened here, is that we first applied two identical transactions, so the second one was rejected.
-Then, taking the poststate alloc as the input for the next state, we tried again to include
+Then, taking the poststate alloc as the input for the next state, we tried elhin to include
 the same two transactions: this time, both failed due to too low nonce.

 In order to meaningfully chain invocations, one would need to provide meaningful new `env`, otherwise the